-The push towards green buildings was triggered out of necessity but customers are fast realizing that it will be the best option in the years to come.
+The push toward sustainability and green buildings was triggered out of necessity, but customers are fast realizing that it will be the best option in the years to come.
 As the effects of climate change are getting more visible across the globe, developing nations like India are switching to sustainable building engineering.
-Today, the green building concept has evolved into a trillion-dollar industry across the globe and India has been consistently ranking in the third position in the top list of countries.
+Today, the green building concept has evolved into a trillion-dollar industry across the globe and India has been consistently ranked in the third position in the top list of countries.
 According to the Green Business Certification Inc. (GBC) and US Green Building Council (USGBC), India already had about 899 LEED-certified projects.
-This adds up to more than 24.81 million sq meters of green building space and this statistic is from the end of 2018.
-By the year 2022, the country is expected to reach the 10 billion sq ft target.
+This adds up to more than 24.81 million sq. meters of green building space and this statistic is from the end of 2018.
+By the year 2022, the country is expected to reach the 10 billion sq. ft. target.

 - Optimum use of daylighting to save energy costs

 - Achieving the lowest possible carbon footprint

 The sheer benefits of “Green Buildings” easily translate into lower energy bills, healthier environment and comfortable living.
 Today green buildings have become the leading trend in home and office space investment and thankfully, the idea has gotten a favorable push from both the Central and State governments.
 State, including Rajasthan, West Bengal, Andhra Pradesh, Haryana, Punjab, Odisha Uttar Pradesh, and Maharashtra are already offering encouraging incentives to projects that aim at a LEED Certification.

 For a country with a population above 1.3 billion people, it is definitely not easy reaching sustainability targets.
 However, it is still incredible how the IGBC has reached its goal of 5.27 billion sq ft by the end of 2019.
 This is already half of its target by the year 2022.